psuedonym-phoenix/0003/README.md

 ## Shift Cipher Demo

-This repository now includes a simple PHP page (`index.php`) that can encode or decode text using a custom shift cipher.
-All vowels rotate to the next vowel and consonants advance to the next consonant.
+This repository now includes a browser-based page (`index.php`) for encoding or decoding text with a custom shift cipher.
+The interface features a dark theme with live transform, encrypt/decrypt buttons, swap/copy/clear controls and keyboard shortcuts.

-To run locally:
+### Run locally

 ```
 php -S localhost:8000
 ```

-Then visit `http://localhost:8000/index.php` in your browser to try the cipher.
+Visit `http://localhost:8000/index.php` in your browser to try the cipher.